How to Get Rid Of That Dog Pee Smell in Your Carpet

 First, take your dog outside immediately after he pees inside.
 This reminds him that peeing is only acceptable outdoors.

-I almost never recommend pee pads, as this merely trains your dog it’s ok to pee inside.
-And even if it’s on a pad, why do you want the pee smell in your house?!
+I almost never recommend pee pads, as this merely trains your dog it’s okay to pee inside.
+And even if it’s on a pad, why do you want the dog urine smell in your house?!

-After bringing them outside, and after you’ve thoroughly cleaned the area, place a treat or food dish over the pee spot.
+After bringing them outside and after you’ve thoroughly cleaned up the dog pee with an enzymatic cleaner, place a treat or food dish over the spot with the urine odor.
 If your dog pees in a different spot, do the same thing again.
-Placing food on the spot creates a new significance to the area — this is not a pee spot.
+Placing food on the spot creates a new significance to the area—this is not a pee spot.

 Be prepared to do this many, many times before your dog realizes that nowhere in the house is his pee place!
 It may even require him to eat dinner on the guest room floor.

-Dog pee is probably one of the most frustrating pet problems, and yet it is solvable!
+Dog urine is probably one of the most frustrating pet problems, and yet it is solvable!
 For a more comprehensive guide to all of your pee problems, download my free ebook below.

 This Post Has 0 Comments